 8. Make friends

 But the most amazing thing that happened with my new friends was the hospitality that they extended.
 I had drinks with and was invited to home dinner by locals in countless countries and even had multiple invites to weddings that I wish I had been able to attend.
 And then there were the friends I made in one country who ended up hosting me when I was in his/her/their home country.
 Such generous souls I was able to connect with that not only opened up their houses but went out of their way to make me feel at home and some of my favorite memories were from those times.
-I was lucky enough to have almost five weeks of accommodations taken care of in this way but I was also shown their countries in a way I would have never been able to experience otherwise and that’s priceless.
+I was lucky enough to have almost five weeks of accommodations taken care of in this way during my long extended travels but I was also shown their countries in a way I would have never been able to experience otherwise and that’s priceless.

 9. Think/befriend a local